-This view of the bathtub highlights the ample storage space provided at the end of the tub for personal articles as well as the beautiful pendants that are part of the room’s illumination.
+This view of the bathtub highlights the ample storage space provided at the end of the tub for personal articles.
 Levered handles, tub grab bar and slide-on TP holder lend to ease of use for everyone.

-In this hall bathroom, illumination has been maximized and accessorized with a mirror framed out in bevelled glass strips and two crystal pendants.
+In this hall bathroom, illumination has been maximized and accessorized with a mirror framed out in bevelled glass strips.
 The extra large undermount sink has an unusual shape that plays off the painted cabinetry nicely.

 Small details add up in this simple photo as you notice the black granite window sill that matches the vanity countertop, the black granite keys that become part of the personalized tile design of the to-the-ceiling shower tile, the tiled-in shampoo niche, the square element of the glass window block and shower tile, and the curved shower rod.